electron-userland/electron-installer-redhat/README.md

 Machine architecture the package is targeted to, used to set the `--target` option.

+#### options.os
+Type: `String`
+Default: Operating system platform of the host machine

+Operating system platform the package is targeted to, used to set the `--target` option.

 #### options.requires
 Type: `Array[String]`
 Default: The minimum list of packages needed for Electron to run